oracle/coherence-operator/docs/samples/operator/rolling-upgrade/README.md

    **Note:** If you are running against a remote Kubernetes cluster you will need to push the above image to your repository accessible to that cluster.

-1. Install the Coherence cluster with rolling-upgrade-sample:1.0.0 image
+1. Install the Coherence cluster with rolling-upgrade-sample:1.0.0 image as a sidecar.

-   We are also setting the cluster-name to `interceptor-cluster` which will we use in later steps.

    ```bash
    helm install \